 The River Liffey source is located in Wicklow and the river drains lands in Wicklow, Kildare, South Dublin, Fingal and Dublin City.
 The river flows in an easterly direction through Fingal.
-Part of the River Liffey water quality status along the Fingal boundary is unassigned (as the waterbodies status is under review), while a short section of the river with a 'good' status.
+Part of the River Liffey water quality status is 'poor' as it flows through Fingal, and is 'at risk of not achieving good status'.